Blue-Matter/MSEtool/cran-comments.md

 ## Note to CRAN Maintainers
+* Re-submission: removed long-running example

-Update to fix reported errors from CRAN checks, due to changes in the latest release of `rfishbase`
+* Update to fix reported errors from CRAN checks, due to changes in the latest release of `rfishbase`

 ## Test environments
 * local - Windows 4.1.2